ditrit/OGrEE-Core/ReadMe.md

 # Notes for The API
-Designed with JWT, Casbin, CockroachDB and CI tested using Jenkins and docker with a script to start up CockroachDB
+Designed with JWT, CockroachDB and CI tested using Jenkins and docker with a script to start up CockroachDB

 Introduction
 ------------
-Currently the most up to date version of the API is in the 'failedDesign' branch.
-It was thought that the design was really bad, but in fact it is actually better than the design in the master branch.
-Soon I will fix this so that the best work will be on master.
+This is an API interfacing with a CockroachDB cluster for data centre management.

 Building